garagehive/garagehive.github.io/docs/garagehive-requisition-worksheet.md

 layout: docs
 title: Re-ordering Policies and Requisition Worksheets
 ---
+# Re-ordering Policies and Requisition Worksheets

 Reordering policies and requisition worksheets help manage your stock by suggesting orders and creating purchase orders based on your available inventory.
 It is recommended that you run the requisition worksheet each day.

-# Setting up the Item Card
+## Setting up the Item Card

 To use the requisition worksheet you must first setup the item cards:
 1. Open each **Item Card** to setup and scroll down to the **Planning** FastTab.